 Easy Roasted Carrots with Balsamic Glaze

 Easy Roasted Carrots with Balsamic Glaze are a healthy side dish and this would be lovely for a holiday dinner.
 And if you’re cooking for kids, this just might get them to eat their carrots.
-These roasted carrots are gluten-free, dairy-free, vegan, and South Beach Diet Phase Two.
-Use the Diet-Type Index to find more recipes like this one.
+Use Side Dishes to find more recipes like this one.